 For the 2021-2022 school year, tuition per 4-credit course is as follows:

 |Credit Level||Tuition Per 4-credit Course||Average Tuition of Peer Institutions|

 Cost of Completion: Tuition Per Degree or Certificate

 If you are planning to complete a degree or certificate, the total tuition will depend on how many courses are required.

 For the 2021-2022 school year, tuition estimates are as follows:

 |Type of Program||Number of Required Courses||Total Tuition|

-Learn more about the course requirements and admissions process for a Bachelor’s of Liberal Arts.
+Learn more about the reduced tuition prices for the three required admissions courses for admission into a Bachelor’s of Liberal Arts degree program.

 How to Pay